Is your furnace blowing cold air sometimes or all the time? We can help.

 Just like you will have trouble heating your home if the doors are open, so too will have problems generating the warm air flow from your furnace if you have a major hole or a seam has come undone in your ductwork.
 That cozy, warm air might be leaking into the attic, basement where nobody is or outside.

 This is a fairly rare occurrence on ductwork that’s not exposed to outside elements but you cannot rule it out if you have a flame at your furnace and it’s still blowing cold air.

 Most ductwork in your house will either run through your attic or in a crawl space under your home.
 You will have to grab a strong flashlight and go into these spaces to actually examine all the exposed lengths of ductwork in these areas.

-How do you fix it if you do find a sizeable hole or seam opening in the ductwork coming from your gas furnace?
+Solution: How do you fix it if you do find a sizable hole or seam opening in the ductwork coming from your gas furnace?

 Make Sure The Condensation Drain Line Is Not Plugged